Arts and Society, Arts and Society

 "The future is collective"

 There are nice comments by famous authors on their own books, which are as old as the printed books themselves.
 Some seminal books contain very creative scribbles by other authors, for example Vladimir Nabokov's notes on Franz Kafka's Methamorphosis.
 The discovery of these annotated books is a kind of "archaeology of reading".
 “Don’t scribble on books!” they say, but that is exactly what we will do together.
 Based on our reflections and ideas on sustainability for the future, we will write a little bit of history.
 When we talk about the future, it is important to define when (and where) we apply this term.
-The chapters of Kate Raworth's Doughnut Economics will be assigned to teams of two or more students, which will be asked to comment and scribble on a chapter of the book within one week of the semester and share your work with the rest of the course in a short presentation.
+We will ask you to comment and scribble on an assigned part of the physical copy of E.F.
+Schumacher's Small is Beautiful over the course of the semester.
+You then share the work you've done and your thoughts on the book with the rest of the course in a short presentation.
 At the end of the semester, we will have collectively created a beautiful book that contains comments by all students of the course.
-For Kate Raworth, the visualization of economics is primordial.
 Try to be critical, ironic, creative and illustrative!

 To pass the class, you are required to fulfill three criteria:

-2) Your presence in 5/9 sessions with lectures (all except the course introduction on 12.10.) as well as the final reflective session
+2) Your presence in a certain amount of guest lectures as well as the final reflective session on 21.06.2021 (alternative: written reflection)

 Grading will be scaled A-C for CDS-students and 1-5 for all other students.

 For the online lectures via ZOOM, external listeners are explicitly welcome to join.
-ZOOM links will are published here shortly before the respective lectures.
+The ZOOM link for the talk by Richard Bärnthaler, Veronika Heimerl and Andreas Novy on 14.06.2021 is: https://zoom.us/j/93054155595

 Please note: The course is worth 2.0 ECTS (not 1.0), to receive them please also register for the course with the same name hosted by Carlos Toledo.